Your landlord can use a section 8 notice if they have a legal reason to evict you. You may be able to challenge it in

-Your landlord may prefer to use the simpler section 21 eviction procedure if they can.
-They could give you a section 8 notice and a section 21 notice at the same time.
+Your landlord may use a section 21 eviction notice if you're an assured shorthold tenant.
+They can give you a section 8 and a section 21 notice at the same time.

 Section 8 eviction process

 Your landlord must send you a notice of seeking possession using Form 3 or a letter with the same information.
-It must include the grounds for eviction.
+It must include the grounds for possession.

 Depending on the reason your landlord wants to evict you, the notice period will be either 14 days, 4 weeks or 2 months.